 Early summer might find you fishing in 70 feet of water, though by the end of summer, you might be in 100 feet.
 It depends on water temps and levels, so you’ll have to do some searching (or asking) before you find the perfect depth.

 Fall marks the beginning of the lake trout spawn.
 Mackinaw can be caught trolling with lures tipped with minnows or using minnows jigged straight down.
 Typical fishing depths range from 70-110 feet this time of year.
+(Note that only specific baitfish caught in the lake itself are allowed for bait.)

 Winter can produce bigger fish, though typically fewer in number.
 Mackinaw bite like most other fish in the winter.
 They get lethargic and take it easy in the cold water.
 Bigger fish might bite because you just made them mad.